amosjerbi/Zuz/romnix/readme.md

 # ROMNix - RockNix ROM Management Tool

 ## Overview
-ROMNix is a shell script designed to automate the process of finding, downloading, and managing ROMs for the RockNix gaming system.
+ROMNix is a shell script designed to automate the process of finding, downloading, and managing ROMs for the Rocknix gaming system.
 The script searches for ROMs based on user-defined search terms and downloads them to the appropriate platform-specific directories.

 ## Configuration
 The script can be configured by modifying the following variables: